spring-attic/spring-security-oauth/docs/oauth2.md

 * [`AuthorizationEndpoint`][AuthorizationEndpoint] is used to service requests for authorization.
 Default URL: `/oauth/authorize`.
 * [`TokenEndpoint`][TokenEndpoint] is used to service requests for access tokens.
 Default URL: `/oauth/token`.

-The following filteris required to implement an OAuth 2.0 Resource Server:
+The following filter is required to implement an OAuth 2.0 Resource Server:

 * The [`OAuth2AuthenticationProcessingFilter`][OAuth2AuthenticationProcessingFilter] is used to load the Authentication for the request given an authenticated access token.

-For all the OAuth 2.0 provider features, configuration is simplified using the custom spring configuration elements.
-The schema for these elements rests at [http://www.springframework.org/schema/security/spring-security-oauth2.xsd][oauth2.xsd].
+For all the OAuth 2.0 provider features, configuration is simplified using special Spring OAuth `@Configuration` adapters.
+There is also XML namespace for OAuth configuration and the schema resides at [http://www.springframework.org/schema/security/spring-security-oauth2.xsd][oauth2.xsd].
 The namespace is `http://www.springframework.org/schema/security/oauth2`.

 ## Authorization Server Configuration

 As you configure the Authorization Server, you have to consider the grant type that the client is to use to obtain an access token from the end-user (e.g. authorization code, user credentials, refresh token).
 The configuration of the server is used to provide implementations of the client details service and token services and to enable or disable certain aspects of the mechanism globally.
 Note, however, that each client can be configured specifically with permissions to be able to use certain authorization mechanisms and access grants.
 I.e. just because your provider is configured to support the "client credentials" grant type, doesn't mean that a specific client is authorized to use that grant type.

-The `<authorization-server/>` element is used to configure the OAuth 2.0 Authorization Server mechanism.
-The following attributes can be applied to the `authorization-server` element:
+The `@EnableAuthorizationServer` annotation is used to configure the OAuth 2.0 Authorization Server mechanism, together with any `@Beans` that implement `AuthorizationServerConfigurer` (there is a hander adapter implementation with empty methods).
+The following features are delegated to separate configurers that are created by Spring and passed into the `AuthorizationServerConfigurer`:

-* `client-details-service-ref`: The reference to the bean that defines the client details service.
+* `ClientDetailsServiceConfigurer`: a configurer that defines the client details service.
+Client details can be initialized, or you can just refer to an existing store.
-* `token-services-ref`: The reference to the bean that defines the token services.
+* `AuthorizationServerSecurityConfigurer`: defines the authorization and token endpoints and the token services.

-An important aspect of the provider configuration is the way that a authorization code is supplied to an OAuth client.
+An important aspect of the provider configuration is the way that an authorization code is supplied to an OAuth client (in the authorization code grant).
 A authorization code is obtained by the OAuth client by directing the end-user to an authorization page where the user can enter her credentials, resulting in a redirection from the provider authorization server back to the OAuth client with the authorization code.
 Examples of this are elaborated in the OAuth 2 specification.

+In XML there is an `<authorization-server/>` element that is used in a similar way to configure the OAuth 2.0 Authorization Server.

 ### Grant Types

+// TODO: Java config for grant types...

 The authorization code grant type is configured via the `authorization-code` child element of the `authorization-server` element.
 The `authorization-code` element supports the following attributes: